TOBlanks/ai-pmo-toolkit/README.md

 # AI PMO-in-a-Box Toolkit
-Designed a conceptual toolkit demonstrating how AI can support PMO functions through charters, risk logs, and action trackers.
-Focused on enhancing structure, consistency, and adoption across enterprise programs.
-Full sample charters and templates available upon request.
+A conceptual example of how AI can be applied to project management operations to improve structure, consistency, and adoption.
+Illustrative templates and samples available upon request.

 ## 💡 Why It Matters
 Traditional PMO reporting and documentation can take hours.
 By embedding AI into everyday templates, PMOs can: